| This documentation is still under construction. |

 4.2. org.joinfaces.dependency-management

-This plugin is applied by the main plugin if the io.spring.dependency-management
+This plugin is applied by the main plugin if the io.spring.dependency-management plugin is applied to the current project.

-If this plugin is applied directly it will apply the io.spring.dependency-management
+If this plugin is applied directly it will apply the io.spring.dependency-management itself.

 In both cases it configures the dependency management plugin to use the JoinFaces Dependency Management.